PS2Sanctuary/Mandible/README.md

 Components that need to read data from an IO source, such as a pack reader, use the `IDataReaderService` interface.
 Mandible currently has two implementations of this interface:

 - The `RandomAccessDataReaderService` uses .NET 6's `RandomAccess` APIs to read data from a file.
-It is recommend that you use this implementation when possible due to its increased performance.
+It is recommend that you use this implementation when possible due to its increased performance, as pack reading is not often sequential.

 - The `StreamDataReaderService` reads data from any backing `Stream`.
 The backing stream must be seekable.